Notes on the content of the site:

 A note on the images:

 Most images here have mostly had to be adapted in some way from their original form to make them suitable for display on a website.
-Firstly, I always compose pictures to suit the subject, not to fit a particular aspect ratio.
+Firstly, I always compose a pictures to suit the subject, not to fit a particular aspect ratio.
 This obviously works fine where a print can be made to any format you want (think guillotine!) long and thin, fat and wide etc. Electronic screens come in a few fixed apsect ratios and this compromises the original desires.
-As said above is most destructive with landscapes, but all the rest suffer to some extent.
+As said above this is most destructive with landscapes, but all the rest suffer to some extent.

 Secondly, all the final 'full-size' images have been reduced in size (to 2500px wide) as well as jpeg compressed.
-This really does degrade most of them but is necessary to limit server-side space to reduce my costs, 'tis as simple as that.
+This does degrade most of them but is necessary to limit server-side space to reduce my costs, 'tis as simple as that.
 I wish there was another way.

 A note on the website itself:

-Yeah, but why is this site here?:
+Yeah, but why is this site actually here?:

-I do enjoy making picture of things I find uplifting, or beautiful I suppose, that's a start.
+Well, yes, thank you for asking.
+I really have no idea on that one, sorry!
+I enjoy making picture of things I find uplifting, or beautiful I suppose, that's a start.
 Perhaps others might find something similar in some of them.
 What are the odds?

 So, I take pictures of things I am lucky enough to see (while carrying a ton and a half of camera and lens) and wonder if they're worth sharing.
 Only you can tell that.